mpaulweeks/bookmarks-jekyll/_posts/2018-05-06-edh-changes-ephara.md

   <li><auto-card>Kiki-Jiki, Mirror Breaker</auto-card> (stops most of the combos)</li>
   <li><auto-card>Prime Speaker Zegana</auto-card></li>
   <li><auto-card>Bane of Progress</auto-card></li>
+  <li><auto-card>Sepulchral Primordial</auto-card></li>
 </ul>

-The list goes on. <auto-card>Torpor Orb</auto-card> and it's ilk are prison staples, and can singlehandedly ruin entire decks (rip <auto-card name="Jeleva, Nephalia's Scourge">Jeleva</auto-card>).
+The list goes on. <auto-card>Torpor Orb</auto-card> is a prison standard, and can singlehandedly ruin entire decks (rip <auto-card name="Jeleva, Nephalia's Scourge">Jeleva</auto-card>).
 But whereas Torpor Orb just forces players to hold those cards until it's safe, Hushwing can flash out and catch them in the act, after they've committed the mana!

 Note: Ephara triggers on upkeep, so the deck's primary engine is unaffected.